Illness and Injury Care

 When you are experiencing an illness, injury or emergency with your pet, we provide the compassionate care your pet needs.
 We know that it is sometimes difficult to determine if your pet is in crisis, which is why we encourage you to call and speak with one of our team members.
 Our trained staff can answer your questions, ease your mind, and provide information that will help you make a decision regarding your pet’s medical care.

-After 8 p.m.
-Monday-Friday and 4 pm on Saturday please take your pet to The Animal Emergency Center of Sandy Springs near I-285 and Roswell Rd.
+If you need immediate assistance after 8pm Monday-Friday and 4pm on Saturday please take your pet to The Animal Emergency Center of Sandy Springs near I-285 and Roswell Rd.
 They provide overnight, weekend and holiday emergency care.
 Their address is 228 Sandy Springs Place, NE Sandy Springs, GA 30328.
 The phone number is (404)252-7881.
 Once you decide to bring your pet in for emergency treatment, make sure you know where you’re going and how to get your pet there safely.
 If you have any questions about directions or how to move your ill or injured pet, call the hospital and ask.

 Most importantly, remember to trust your instincts.
 You know and love your pet, and you have the right to be worried if something seems wrong.
 Emergency veterinary professionals are there for you, never hesitate to call.